1amageek/Buffett/implementationFlow.md

 1. **User Launches Buffett App**: The app starts and initializes the necessary ViewModels following the MVVM pattern.
 2. **Initialize ViewModels**: ViewModels prepare to manage data and business logic.
-3. **Establish Connection to kabu Station API**: Using the Swift OpenAPI generated client, the app connects to the local kabu Station API.
+3. **Establish Connection to Rakuten Securities MarketSpeed II API (RSS)**: Using the Swift OpenAPI generated client, the app connects to the local MarketSpeed II RSS interface.
 4. **Fetch Real-Time Market Data**: The app requests real-time stock data, respecting API rate limits and subscription constraints.
 5. **Process and Store Data in Repository**: Data is managed via the repository pattern for clean separation and reusability.
 6. **Calculate Technical Indicators**: On-device calculations of indicators like moving averages, RSI, etc.